Leayal/PSO2-Launcher-CSharp/README.md

  An alternative game launcher for Phantasy Star Online 2 (JP) written in C# (.NET5).

 # Feature Overviews
+- The launcher is designed to be left running for a very long time.
+Therefore, it is not necessary to close the launcher shortly after using, but it's totally okay to do it, too.
+  - If leaving the launcher's window visible on the screen is not a good taste for you, please try `Minimize to tray` feature (read below).
 - All functions related to update PSO2 JP client.
   - Check for PSO2 Updates.
   - Perform game client update with some customizable settings (see the UI previews below).